 There is criticism, humiliation, belittling, shouting, name calling, berating and on and on.
 There are long arguments about the same thing over and over.
 There is often ridiculing of the victim's family and friends with the result that the victim ends up spending less and less time with them.
 The victim ends up tolerating behavior that they would have found intolerable in the past.

 These are actually more narcissistic personality disorder symptoms and signs that are hidden in plain sight.
+(This is sometimes mislabeled covert narcissism).
 The difficulty is that the victim often does not recognize them as such.
 It's worth understanding why.

 Narcissists have a very profound influence on their victims.
 First they trick the victims into thinking that they are nice people.
 Then they start changing the rules of the relationship.
 The 'unconditional love' they supposedly gave at the start is turned into 'conditional love'.
 The victim has to behave in certain ways to stay in the good books of the narcissist.
 They have to start doing what the narcissist wants, to say the things the narcissist wants to hear and to think the way the narcissist wants them to think.